 However, there are negative aspects worth noting: From the creative idea development to the final approved image, a lot of time and money is involved – production and cost management, design costs, contracts, casting, location scouting, permissions, look development, styling, logistics, set design, catering, travel costs, post-production and so on.
 This variant is probably the most expensive one.
 In addition, there is a risk that the pictures will look posed and staged, possibly resulting in the fact that your target group may not relate with them.
 Models and picture-perfect settings let visuals from photo shoots look less authentic overall.

-#2 Influencer content – content production by creators
+#2 Influencer content – content production with reach

 The downside of visual content production by influencers is it is quite time-consuming and nerve-wracking to find influencers and then manage influencer campaigns, at least if your brand does it in-house.
-Running influencer marketing without an agency or tech solution means, among other things, complicated coordination processes and a lot of back and forth between brand and creator.
-However, this can be solved quite easily if your brand relies on a management tool that simplifies and facilitates the entire collaboration with creators.
+Running influencer marketing without an agency or tech solution means, among other things, complicated coordination processes and a lot of back and forth between brand and influencer.
+However, this can be solved quite easily if your brand relies on a management tool that simplifies and facilitates the entire collaboration.
 In addition to the effort, there are also monetary costs, these are made up very individually.

 There are various pricing models according to which the costs for content production by influencers can be estimated.
 Influencer marketing costs are dependent on factors such as follower count, reach, and brand fit.
 Additionally, it depends on whether it’s a one-time collaboration or if your brand wants to rely on long-term brand ambassadors.
 If you want to learn more about the strategies and relevance of influencer relationship management, feel free to check out our blogpost on the topic.